jonlpersson/ed-latimore/site/_posts/2022-06-06-absent-fathers.md

 Even a sport like boxing–where one could argue that has the greatest burden of responsibility and least interference of luck–doesn’t have the feature where both participants completely control all elements of the game.
 This means that if you lose a chess match, then it’s because you didn’t consider something.
 It’s up to you to learn from this so that it doesn't happen the next time.

-We learn poker for almost the exact opposite reason.&nbsp;
+We learn poker for almost the exact opposite reason.

 A man has to learn how to deal with the weight of frustration and disappointment of things turning out badly even when he does his best.